Automated Attribution Graph Interpretation via Probe Prompting: Method

-\paragraph{Preprocessing} Tokens are labeled as \emph{semantic} (content-bearing) or \emph{functional} (bridging tokens such as ``is'' and ``the'').
-When a feature peaks on a functional token, we identify the nearest semantic \emph{target token} within a configurable window (default: 7 tokens), using directionality rules (``is'' $\rightarrow$ forward, ``of'' $\rightarrow$ backward).
-See Appendix~\ref{sec:functional-vocab} for complete vocabulary and mapping rules.
+Tokens are labeled \emph{functional} (eg. copulas, articles, prepositions) or \emph{semantic} (content-bearing).
+When a feature peaks on a functional token, a $\pm 7$-token directional search identifies the nearest semantic peak (e.g., forward for articles; backward for the possessive \texttt{’s} ).